norkos/account-management/README.md

 ## What is used here?
 - FastAPI
+  - pagination for REST requests
+- Postgres
-- database with asyncio
+  - asyncio
+  - alembic
 - pydantic and types
 - decorators
-- alembic
-- pagination for REST requests
-- RabbitMQ used in an async way
+- event handling implemented by RabbitMQ used in an async way
   - under `consumer` you might find async consumer
-- Docker, how to make a smart environment:
+- Docker to make a smart environment:
-  - so you can have your own e2e environment locally,
+  - you can have your own e2e environment locally,
   - or run the project with PyCharm with `main.py`,
-  - or deploy container into Heroku
+  - or deploy container into Heroku or ECS
 - telemetry
    - Papertrail ![Papertrail](doc/papertrail.JPG)
    - Scout ![Scout](doc/scout.JPG)